Terms of Service

 Scope of Services

-Strobe provides technology-enabled services designed to monitor, control, optimize, and support distributed energy resources and related infrastructure (“Energy Assets”).
+Strobe provides technology-enabled services designed to monitor, control, and support distributed energy resources and related infrastructure (“Energy Assets”).
+Services may include monitoring and control systems, dispatch of Energy Assets, participation in utility and grid services programs, performance analytics, and related operational support.

 Operational Authority